jcaffey/dotfiles/README.md

 `

 ## TODO
+* [ ] make note about using % with `:!cp % ~/.last_dotfiles` for backing up files in vim
+* [ ] figure out how to use tmux panes with multiple vim sessions and not have to deal with swap overwriting issues...
 * [x] rubocop runner + highlighting
 * [x] tmux statusline fix when in vim
 * [x] tmux-resurrect and tmux-continuum